Should I Get TSA PreCheck? Here’s Why & How

 There are also some credit cards that will reimburse you for TSA PreCheck, but most come with a hefty annual fee, so essentially you’re paying it as part of the annual fee.

-Here are some options:
+Here are some of our top recommended options:

 The Approval Process